Joel D. Blum

-Joel D. Blum is a scientist who specializes in isotope geochemistry and environmental geochemistry.
+Joel D. Blum (born 1960) is a scientist who specializes in isotope geochemistry and environmental geochemistry.
 He is currently a professor of Earth and Environmental Sciences at the University of Michigan and an elected member of the National Academy of Sciences.
 Blum has several named professorships including the John D. MacArthur, Arthur F. Thurnau and Gerald J. Keeler Distinguished Professorship.
 Blum is a past Co-Editor- in-Chief of Chemical Geology and Elementa, and is the current Editor-in-Chief of the American Chemical Society journal Earth and Space Chemistry.

 Biography and education

 Blum was born in Cleveland, Ohio in 1960.
 He received his bachelor's degree from Case Western Reserve (B.A.
 1981), his masters from University of Alaska, Fairbanks (MSc.
 1982), and his doctorate from the California Institute of Technology (PhD 1990).

 Academic career

 After receiving his PhD from the California Institute of Technology in 1990, Blum began his academic career as an assistant professor of Earth Sciences at Dartmouth College, where he was promoted to Associate and then Full Professor.
 In 1999, Blum accepted a faculty position at the University of Michigan as the John D. MacArthur Professor.
 From 2000 to 2006, Blum was the chair of the Geological Sciences Department.
 In 2010, Blum received an Arthur F. Thurnau professorship for his achievements in undergraduate teaching, and in 2015, Blum was awarded the Jerry F. Keeler distinguished professorship for his excellence in research.